Zeex/samp-plugin-profiler/README.md

 Installation
 ------------

-1. Download a compiled plugin form the [Releases][download] page on Github or build it yourself from source code (see below).
+1. Download a binary package n form the [Releases][download] page on Github or build it yourself from source code (see below).
 2. Extract/copy `profiler.so` or `profiler.dll` to `<sever>/plugins/`.
 3. Add `profiler` (Windows) or `profiler.so` (Linux) to the `plugins` line of your server.cfg.
 4. Enable profiling of your gamemode or filterscripts via server.cfg (see [Configuration](#configuration)).

+Binary archives come with an include file (`profiler.inc`) that contains some helper functions that you may find useful.
+But **you don't need to include** it to be able to use the plugin, it's not required.

 Configuration
 -------------